Answers to the most frequently asked questions about the application process and the program are below.

 Yes.
 Fellows do not have to be U.S. Citizens.
-However, all applicants must be legally authorized to live and work in the United States to be eligible for the Fellowship.
-City Hall Fellows unfortunately is not able to sponsor work visas.
+However, all applicants must be legally authorized to live and work in the United States for the duration of the program to be eligible for the Fellowship.
+Unfortunately, City Hall Fellows nor the host city are able to sponsor work visas.

 Yes.
 City Hall Fellows welcomes applicants from previous years to re-apply so long as they are still eligible for the program.
 Please note that all applicants begin each year on equal footing, regardless of prior Fellowship offers, waitlist status, and/or interview invitations from previous years.

 City Hall Fellows has a two-stage application process: a written application submitted online followed by in-person finalist interviews.
 Select applicants are invited to participate in half-day in-person interviews in the city they applied to.
 Deadlines and key dates for each application cycle will be posted when that cycle opens.
-The deadline to apply to our 8th cohort – which will serve in San Francisco – is Thursday March 14 at 11:59pm PT.
+The deadline to apply to our 11th cohort – which will serve in San Francisco – is Thursday March 12 at 11:59pm PST.

-The written application requests: a cover sheet, four short essay questions, a one-page resume, a transcript (unofficial is fine) and one recommendation letter.
+The written application requests: an electronic cover sheet with basic information about you, four short essay questions, a one-page resume, a transcript (unofficial is fine) and one recommendation letter.
 All materials (except the recommendation letter) must be submitted together in a single application package online.
-Please check out our one-page application checklist and Application Handbook with detailed instructions and guidelines for submitting a competitive application.
+Our one-page Application Checklist and Application Handbook provide key details, instructions, and guidelines for submitting a competitive application.